digego/extempore/docs/time.rst

 ``(clock:clock)``.
 Instead, the audio device will (usually) have a much more accurate clock, running at the audio sample rate (which will usually be 44.1kHz).
-That's why Extempore *always* connects to an audio device on startup—even if you're not producing any audio output.
+That's why Extempore *always* connects to an audio device on startup---even if you're not producing any audio output.

 Scheduling events for future execution
 --------------------------------------